helpdeskpos@hudsonbroker.in

 Will policyholders benefit from IRDAI’s nudge on ‘direct plans’?

 The regulator has asked companies to disclose the discounts they can offer on direct purchases since they involve no commission.
 Direct modes exist even now.
 All that IRDAI has now mandated is a bit more transparency.
-That doesn’t mean insurers are mandated to offer direct plans, unlike MFs
+That doesn’t mean insurers and policyholders are mandated to offer direct plans, unlike MFs

 Some insurers have been offering direct plan-like insurance policies on their websites, with lower premiums.